destinydriven/cakephp-highcharts/README.markdown

 **Important**

-This plugin is not compatible with CakePHP 1.3.* versions.
+This plugin is NOT compatible with CakePHP 1.3.* versions.

-This plugin has been tested with CakePHP 2.2.1 and so far works without issue.
+This plugin has been tested with CakePHP 2.3.2 and so far works without issue.

 ## Contributing ##